TonghanWang/tonghanwang.github.io/src/data/projects/project-2.md

 description:
     enabled: 1
     content: "
-        <p>Economics problems assume that agents are best responding.
-When best responses change, utilities change discontinuously.
-Therefore, we develop discontinuous networks to deal with economics problems.</p>
+        <p>Economics assumes that agents are best responding.
+When best responses change, utilities may change discontinuously.
+Therefore, we develop discontinuous networks to deal with these problems.</p>
     "

 gallery: